Figure drawing with an alternative—and sometimes taboo—twist!

 - Anyone can take photos any time

 - Photos are OK, but the model gets final approval, including decision to delete

 - Artists can take photos, for a set tip amount

 - Photos are not allowed at all

-- Reminder on photos: whatever the model decides, we must abide
+Whatever the model decides, we must abide.